Quickstart

 2. Verify the key

 Call GET /me before any workflow step.
-It returns the org, key preview, scopes, and acting user without revealing the secret.
+It returns the route major, contract version, org, key preview, scopes, acting user, documentation links, and effective capabilities after live RBAC.

 curl "$SHELFCYCLE_API_BASE_URL/me" \